The GNL Podcast

 What Diabetotech offers

 Diabetotech brings diabetes technology education into one trusted place.
-Instead of scattered manufacturer materials, it provides structured learning that helps users understand how systems work, what settings mean, and how to educate or use them safely.
+Instead of scattered manufacturer materials, it provides structured learning that helps users understand how systems work, what settings mean, and how to use them safely.

 • Free general modules covering core concepts